 |Medical facilities or diagnostic imaging centers with expensive and sensitive equipment|

 Information technology (IT) companies relying on computers and servers to monitor and manage client data

 1. The Hartford

-The Hartford offers business owner policies that include general liability, business property, and business interruption customization including equipment breakdown coverage.
-Small-business owners who use The Hartford get an all-encompassing policy or customize several individual policies as needed.
+The Hartford offers BOPs that include general liability, business property, and business interruption customization, including equipment breakdown coverage.
+Small business owners who use The Hartford get an all-encompassing policy or customize several individual policies as needed.

 The Hartford’s biggest risk appetite is for startups and small mom-and-pop businesses that serve local main street communities.
 It is an ideal equipment breakdown coverage provider for restaurants, butchers, and labs where refrigeration is essential to daily operations.
 These types of businesses can get complete coverage in one competitively priced insurance policy.